Travel & conservation company, since 1991

 Private reserve owners with rhinos protect their land with adequate fences, good technology and sufficient manpower – and they do so without assistance from taxpayer money, government or donors.
 So in essence, they are self-sufficient conservationists.

 Private rhino reserves are staffed by tough, dedicated and professional people who strive for the health and well-being of many species of wildlife on the property.
 These people have years of experience in the bush and generally have a background in nature conservation studies – further testament to their passion for wildlife.
-These are the people who first come across cruelly poached rhinos and who often must deal with orphaned rhino calves, badly-injured adult rhinos and severely traumatised staff.
+These are the people who first come across cruelly poached rhinos and who often must deal with orphaned rhino calves, badly injured adult rhinos, and severely traumatised staff.

-The levels of cruelty seen in rhino poaching incidents leave great emotional distress in their wake, both for the animals and the people that care for them.
+The levels of cruelty seen in rhino poaching incidents leave great emotional distress in their wake, both for the animals and the people who care for them.
 Numerous rhino owners, wildlife veterinarians, anti-poaching teams and others involved in rhino management are starting to speak out on the effects of these incidents on their psychological well-being – a terrible trauma to have to endure after seeing these animals grow up, play, breed and thrive on your own property.

 rhino conservation